-Paul Mitchell The School Fort Myers is accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
+Paul Mitchell The School Jacksonville is accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
 Each agency requires schools to provide important information regarding outcome rates in the areas of completion, placement, and licensure; however, each agency requires that we provide outcome rates differently.
 NACCAS requires schools to list the outcome rates for each main campus and all additional campuses as a whole.
-In this case, Paul Mitchell The School Fort Myers is a branch campus, the outcome rates provided are for all schools under this structure.
-The U.S. Department of Education, requires outcome rates be provided based upon the individual location which are listed below.
+In this case, Paul Mitchell The School Jacksonville is a Main campus, the outcome rates provided are for all schools under this structure.
+The U.S. Department of Education, requires outcome rates be provided based upon the individual location.
 Outcome rates have also been provided for the individual school you are interested in attending.
 If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.